NicoWalsen/Forecasting-Stock-Prices/README.md

 # Forecasting Stock Prices

+Summary:
- We will use machine learning to forecast stock prices from past data
+ We will pick stocks past data from Yahoo Finance to forecast their prices using machine learning.